 Alexandria curated an annual three-day program of workshops, presentations, and performances (“How to Ace Life With Your Music Skills”) for the 80+ piano majors at the Grammy award-winning arts magnet high school.
 Students reported a 2.5-point average increase (on a 5-point scale) in confidence and self-esteem in their music-making and presentation skills.

-Brooklyn students
+Brooklyn piano class students

 Teaching Artist work with Carnegie Hall and Nevada Arts Council